 Spring has sprung and the swooping has begun.

-Central Highlands Regional Council Manager Planning and Environment Phil Jeston said swooping was a natural behaviour, typically performed by the male magpie to defend their nest and chicks.
+Central Highlands Mayor Kerry Hayes said swooping was a natural behaviour, typically performed by the male magpie to defend their nest and chicks.

-‘Only a small proportion of magpies become aggressive and attack people when protecting their nest,’ he said.
+‘Only a small proportion of magpies become aggressive and attack people when protecting their nest and the area around it.

-‘Magpies will usually only defend a radius of about 150 m around their nest tree, so it’s best to try and avoid walking or cycling close to areas where you know there is an aggressive bird.’
+‘It’s best to try and avoid walking or cycling close to areas where there is an aggressive bird.’

 ‘Studies have shown that when a male magpie is removed, another male will often take on the role of defending the female and chicks,’ he said.